How to Make Money on Pinterest Without a Blog

 If you’ve made a brand new Pinterest account for this, you’ll want to fill it out a bit so it doesn’t look empty.

-I recommend making at least 10 boards on topics that interest you and/or that you want to promote products in.
+Make at least 10 boards on topics that you want to promote products in.
 This could be anything from baby clothes to interior design to bodybuilding!

 You can get an idea of trending topics here, but really, anything goes.

 Then, pin at least 20-30 pins to each board.
 Don’t worry about affiliate marketing at this point.
-Just repin other people’s pins to fill out your profile.
+Just save other people’s pins to fill out your profile.

-Now you have a Pinterest profile, you need to find great products to pin – from companies that will pay you!
+Now you have a Pinterest profile, you need to create some shoppable content that will appeal to Pinterest users!

 3. Start pinning your affiliate products

-Ok, so you’ve set up your Pinterest profile and joined some affiliate programs.
-The next step is to start pinning images of the products you want to promote to Pinterest!
+Ok, so you’ve set up your Pinterest profile and created some affiliate roundups on your platform of choice.

-Here’s how to add your pin and affiliate link to Pinterest:
+Here’s how to add your pin and link to Pinterest:

-First, click on the red ‘plus’ symbol in the top right corner of your Pinterest homepage.
+First, click on the menu icon in the top left.
 Then, select ‘create pin’ from the drop down menu.

 screenshot of Pinterest showing where to place your affiliate link

-Be sure to use the full, raw form of the affiliate link.
+Be sure to use the full, raw form of the link.
 Avoid link shorteners such as bit.ly or Pretty Link.
-Pinterest have advised that shortened links don’t always track correctly, which means you could miss out on commissions.
+These can signal ‘spam’ to Pinterest.

 4. Write a good description for each pin.

 When you add a new pin, there is space for you to add a description.
-Here is where you write an accurate, detailed description of your product.
+Here is where you write an accurate, detailed description of your product or list.

 Remember, Pinterest is a search engine.

-You can find Pinterest’s recommend keywords by paying attention to the suggested search terms that drop down when you start typing in the search box for ideas.
+You can find Pinterest’s recommended keywords by paying attention to the suggested search terms that drop down when you start typing in the search box for ideas.

-Also, do a Pinterest search for your main term, and look at the suggestions that pop up in the coloured boxes underneath the search bar:
+Also, do a Pinterest search for your main term, and look at the suggestions that pop up in the coloured bubbles underneath the search bar:

-Hint: if you click on one of those coloured boxes, you will get even more key words.
+Hint: if you click on one of those coloured bubbles, you will get even more key words.

 This should help my pin show up in search results for people searching for those words.